p4rty4nimAl/Skyrim-OST-Extractor/README.md

 * bsa_path -> Path to desired ".bsa".

 To run, simply do `python main.py` in the folder containing this README.
-You may need to replace `python` with a path to the python executable you have installed.
+You may need to replace `python` with a path to the Python executable you have installed.

 Notes:
 * This script is designed for Windows, and may not function correctly on other operating systems, even if compatibility tools are used.